Jump to:

 And whether you’re looking for a classic-style dungeon crawler, a more modern ARPG take, or even a sandbox or a typing game, there’s something on this list for everyone:

-1. Cult of the Lamb [Best Roguelike Dungeon Crawler]
+1. Cult of the Lamb [Best Darkly Funny Roguelike]

 Cult of the Lamb - Best Roguelike Dungeon Crawler